 Vasectomy may be the safest, most effective kind of birth control.
-Only about one or two out of 1,000 couples get pregnant the first year after a vasectomy.
+Only about 1 or 2 out of 1,000 couples get pregnant the first year after a vasectomy.

 How should I prepare for the operation?